 Fan Belt Breaking

 You know about this one pretty quickly because the engine temperature starts climbing and your charging light comes on.
 The fan belt on an air-cooled VW drives both the cooling fan and the alternator, so when it goes, you need to stop sharpish.
-I now always carry a spare fan belt they're cheap from Amazon → and weigh next to nothing.
+I now always carry a spare fan belt — they're cheap from eBay → and weigh next to nothing.
 Fitting one on the roadside isn't the most fun you'll ever have, but it's absolutely doable.

 Blown Fuse for Indicators

 Indicators just stopped working one day mid-journey.
 No clicking, nothing.
-Turned out to be a blown fuse one of the simplest fixes going, if you've got spare fuses on board.
+Turned out to be a blown fuse — one of the simplest fixes going, if you've got spare fuses on board.
 I keep a full set of spare fuses and bulbs in my toolkit now.
 They cost pennies and take up no space.

-The essentials always on board, always ready
+The essentials — always on board, always ready

 The Essential VW Campervan Breakdown Kit

 Right, let's get into the kit itself.
 This is what I carry on board Jenny at all times.
-Some of it I've needed, some of it I haven't (yet!) but I'd rather have it and not need it than be stuck without it.
+Some of it I've needed, some of it I haven't (yet!) — but I'd rather have it and not need it than be stuck without it.

-=' Basic Hand Tools
+🔧 Basic Hand Tools

 You don't need a full workshop, but a decent set of basics will cover most classic VW roadside emergency situations:

-- Pliers standard and needle-nose.
+- Pliers — standard and needle-nose.
+Buy pliers →

-- Adjustable wrench for those awkward bolts.
+- Adjustable wrench — for those awkward bolts.
+Buy adjustable wrench →

+A 19mm wheel nut wrench → is also worth packing — essential if you get a flat.
 You can pick up a decent basic tool kit from Amazon → without spending a fortune.

-= Electrical Essentials
+⚡ Electrical Essentials

 A lot of classic VW problems are electrical.
 These old wiring looms have been through a lot over 50+ years: